Codecademy/docs/content/cpp/concepts/templates/templates.md

 ---
-Title: 'Templates'
+Title: "Templates"
-Description: 'Templates provide the ability to use a type as a parameter in functions and classes.'
+Description: "Templates provide the ability to use a type as a parameter in functions and classes."
 Subjects:
-  - 'Code Foundations'
+  - "Code Foundations"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Classes'
+  - "Classes"
-  - 'Objects'
+  - "Objects"
-  - 'Data Types'
+  - "Data Types"
-  - 'Constructors'
+  - "Constructors"
-  - 'Methods'
+  - "Methods"
-  - 'Functions'
+  - "Functions"
-  - 'OOP'
+  - "OOP"
-  - 'Parameters'
+  - "Parameters"
-  - 'Templates'
+  - "Templates"
 CatalogContent:
-  - 'learn-c-plus-plus'
+  - "learn-c-plus-plus"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 **Templates** provide the ability to use a [data type](https://www.codecademy.com/resources/docs/cpp/data-types) as a parameter in [functions](https://www.codecademy.com/resources/docs/cpp/functions) and [classes](https://www.codecademy.com/resources/docs/cpp/classes).
 These are referred to as generic types.
 This provides the ability to define a set of related classes or functions that can operate on many different types with a single declaration.